 I am not a serious Cricut crafter by any means, but I still wanted to find a way to keep my tools handy, up away from my toddler’s reach, and displayed nicely in my new office!
 We just moved a few months ago and now that I have an office on my main floor; my Cricut gets more attention than it did in the basement of my old house.

-I had some things lying around and got inspired to put them together into this DIY Cricut Tool Organizer rather than buying the materials to make those popular Peg Board Tool Hangers I have seen around Pinterest.
+One day the inspiration hit to take an old picture frame I had laying around and DIY a Cricut Tool Organizer rather than buying the materials to make those popular Peg Board Tool Hangers I have seen around Pinterest.

 My crafting desk AFTER

-What Cricut Tools is this DIY Organizer designed for?
+What Cricut Tools is this particular DIY Organizer Tutorial designed for?

-I designed this Organizer to hold my Cricut Craft Tools as that is all I own currently.
-Pictured on the board are the tools from the…
+I designed this particular sleek tool holder to hold my Weeding Tool Set as that is all I own so far…

 It is NOT designed to hold